girot-ethz/ddm/11_QGIS_Topography.md

 ![QGIS_LayerProperties](/doc/QGIS_LayerProperties.jpg)

-Whithin the properties window navigate to "Symbology" and expand the "Min / Max Value Settings" tab by clicking on it (see image below).
+Within the properties window navigate to "Symbology" and expand the "Min / Max Value Settings" tab by clicking on it (see image below).

 ![QGIS_LayerProperties_II](/doc/QGIS_LayerPropertiesII.jpg)

 Within the Min / Max Value Settings change the accuracy from "Estimate (faster)" to "Actual (slower)".
 Click apply and close the properties window.
 Now the values should the same as your input layers.
+This is a purely cosmetic adjustment.
+The true values are still saved in the raster - QGIS just estimates them for display purposes.

 ![QGIS_LayerProperties_II](/doc/QGIS_LayerPropertiesIII.jpg)